AdobeDocs/commerce-learn.en/help/site-management/create-configurable-product.md

 ## Get the color attributes using cURL

-In this example we are gathering all the attributes assigned to the attribute set with an ID of 10.
-When reviewing the response, it will likely be in the middle.
-Using grep or other methods to search the results will help expedite finding the values.
-My response was near line 665, here is a snippet from the json response
+In this example we are retrieving all the attributes assigned to the attribute set with an ID of 10.
+When reviewing the response, the attribute ID information will likely be in the middle.
+Expedite the search for these values by using grep or other methods to search the results.
+My response was near line 665 and is included in the following snippet from the JSON response.

 ```json
 ...